IMD predicts heavy rainfall in Goa, issues warning for fishermen

-Panaji (Goa) [India], Aug 30 (ANI): The Goa centre of the India Meteorological Department on Friday forecast heavy rainfall at isolated places in the state.
+Panaji (Goa) [India], Aug 31 (ANI): The Goa centre of India Meteorological Department on Saturday predicted heavy rainfall at isolated places in the state for the next five days.

-It said the forecast is valid for today and from September 1 to 3.
+It said that the forecast is valid from today till September 4.

 Wind speed is expected to reach 45-55 kmph, the IMD centre added.
 (ANI)